mavlink/MAVSDK/README.md

 ## Interfacing

 DroneLink currently takes care of the mavlink messaging using a UDP network connection to the drone.
-Connecting via TCP, or serial is planned for but not implemeted yet.
+Connecting via TCP, or serial is planned but not implemeted yet.

 The library provides both synchronous (blocking) API calls, as well as asynchronous API calls using callbacks.